kauri-io/archive/docs/Decentralized Storage/bluzelle-a-decentralized-data-cache.md

 ---
 title: Bluzelle - A decentralized data cache
 summary: Bluzelle is a decentralized data cache with servers available in data centers across multiple regions, and auto-replication.
 Quick Start 1.
-Create an NPM Project With NodeJS and NPM installed creating a project is a straight forward process $ mkdir my-bluzelle-project $ cd my-bluzelle-project $ npm init 2.
+Create an NPM Project With NodeJS and NPM installed creating a project is a straight forward process-$ mkdir my-bluzelle-project $ cd my-bluzelle-project $ npm init 2.
 Install the bluzelle NPM package Run npm install bluzelle to get the latest and greatest Bluzelle sdk \\(see installation for more details\\).
 3. Run a simple program Create a file, my-program
 authors:
   - Kauri Team (@kauri)
 date: 2019-06-06